Do you know anyone who deals with food allergies? Ever wondered how to really help? Here are some helpful tips.

 - Wash your hands before visiting with us.
 Just a very little bit of peanut butter, or flour, or melted ice cream, if it gets on the skin, can cause a reaction.
 (Yes, this has happened to us.)
 Washing hands prior to seeing us is often a simple but very effective way to keep people with allergies safe.

 - Know that we may not eat the food you made (or brought), even if it seems safe to you.
 Many things seem safe, but may not be.
 I know what happens if a knife isn’t cleaned properly.
-I was unfortunately made aware of the fact that a carton of sorbet may have ice cream mixed it. and cause facial swelling and hives.
+Now, I am unfortunately aware of the fact that a carton of sorbet may have ice cream mixed in and cause facial swelling and hives.
 I know that sometimes there are random, hidden names for milk.
 I’ve learned how to make just about anything without dairy, eggs, or nuts.
 There are only a small handful of people alive on this earth that I trust to feed my Sam.
 And that’s just the way it is.

 - Help us feel normal.
 I know that might seem silly in light of my other unusual and special requests.
 But really and truly, we just want to be normal.
 To feel like we are like you.
 I love when I see Sam, and his whole Sunday school class, eating their little gluten-free pretzels.
 I love seeing him play soccer, run at the park, and just. be. normal.
 Even when it might be work, keep inviting us, working to include us.
 We notice, and we are grateful.